 Electronic health records (EHR) and electronic medical records (EMR) have grown in popularity over the years.
-Most health care organizations are constantly trying to provide better quality care and thereby increase their revenue.
+Most healthcare organizations are constantly trying to provide better quality care and thereby increase their revenue.
 Most people consider EHR and EMR as the same thing.
 However, there are particular essential distinctions between the two.
 Here is the Difference between EMR and EHR.

 EMR records other digital versions of the old medical records maintained on paper.
 Since physical maintenance of records called for multiple spaces to store these files, and many inaccuracies existed in such physical documentation, keeping patient information electronically was adopted, especially since tampering, damage, theft, and misplacement of patient records and data is practically non-existent.

 Manual entry of data can raise several concerns.
-Physicians can be under tremendous pressure with search manual documentation.
+Physicians can be under tremendous pressure to search manual documentation.
 This also leads to the physicians getting far less time to focus on patients or even spending more time interacting with them.
 EMR records help track patient quality care, making such records intelligent business tools.
 However, this method does not allow the information to be passed on to other healthcare organizations.

 EHR systems help in promoting interoperability.
-It allows the transfer of patient data on a real-time basis when the patient starts visiting a new health care provider.
+It allows the transfer of patient data on a real-time basis when the patient starts visiting a new healthcare provider.
 This will enable EHR to build an absolute and broad picture of that patient’s health.
 Unlike EMR, where records of individual health care providers for a particular patient show condition-specific records as held in specific clinics, EHR compiles records from various clinics into one consolidated repository to understand a patient’s complete medical history.
 This also enables the health care providers to treat a patient better.

 - Both EHR and EMR contain the medical records of patients.